 5. Install 3″ x 1″ vertical siding battens over siding board gaps.

-The above is an overview of the entire process.
-Before putting up boards, you will first need to plan board selection, layout, and fastener use.
-The next two steps will briefly discuss these issues before we begin with the siding install.
+Before putting up boards, you will first need to plan for board selection, layout, and fastener use.

 For traditional board and batten siding, boards are installed first.
 These boards are spaced to allow for natural expansion and contraction of the siding material.
 The correct amount of spacing depends on the material you are using, but, in general, should be great enough to allow for board movement yet narrow enough to be sufficiently covered with installed battens.

 Using 10″ wide boards and 3″ wide battens for our siding, we used a ~ 7/8″ gap between boards.
 This just so happens to be the thickness of the 1″ material we were using, so scrap pieces of material worked well to gap the boards.

 When deciding how much spacing to have between the boards, consider the material you are using (wood, cement board, etc.) and the amount of expected expansion and contraction of that material.
 Obviously, wood will have much more movement compared to cement board.

 In addition, consider the width of the battens you would like to use.
 Narrower battens will obviously require a narrower gap between boards.
 To get an idea of the needed width for the battens, consider the main functions of the battens: 1) cover the gaps between boards 2) to hold down the edges of the boards they are installed over.

 Battens, in general, should be wide enough to cover the planned gap plus at least 3/4″ overlap on each side of the gap.
 For my install; a 1″ board gap plus the 3/4″ edge overlaps which equals 2 1/2″.
 The actual width of 1″ x 3″ lumber is 2 1/2″ – exactly the width I needed.